 How can I report concerns about a speaker or inappropriate behavior?

 We are committed to fostering a safe, inclusive, and respectful environment for all participants.
 Harassment or discrimination of any kind will not be tolerated.
 If you have any concerns regarding a speaker (as listed on our website), festival staff, or witness any inappropriate behavior, please report it immediately.
-You may reach out to our festival coordinators at the registration desk, contact on-site security personnel, or write to us at manotsava@rohininilekaniphilanthropies.org.

 This FAQ will be updated regularly as we get closer to the event date.
 Please check back for the most current information.